-Humble as Canada is often projected to be, this year it’s hogging the travel spotlight.
-With Lonely Planet and the New York Times ranking Canada as the number 1 travel destination of 2017, it’s got many people are asking, “what’s the big deal, eh?”.
+Humble as Canada is often projected to be, in recent years it's hogging the travel spotlight.
+With Lonely Planet and the New York Times ranking Canada as the number 1 travel destination in 2017, it's got many people are asking, “what's the big deal, eh?”.

 As Canadians ourselves, we are decidedly biased in saying it's a place everyone should visit in their lifetime.
 From glittering glacial lakes to forest-lined roads speckled with wildlife – Canada is a feast for the eyes, and will leave any visitor hungry for just a little more time to explore it.